nloncke/kepler-flare-project/README.md

 	    change learning curve accuracy to account for the yeses also, do subset selection as per L's email

-RETRIEVE:
- 1. classifier output
- 2. for each flare, the stats

 WORKFLOW:
  1. Run flareFeatures() on all the mdwarf files.
 You need to pass a list of the filenames and a list of their corresponding flag files.